-About the main band
+About the Main Band

-Our main band is a traditional, competing brass band who compete nationally in the Second Section.
+Our main band is a traditional, competing brass band who compete nationally in the First Section.
 Alongside competitions, the main band love to perform in a wide variety of concerts and events - including traditional brass band concerts, Oktoberfest beer festival-style events, weddings and fetes.
 The band rehearse twice a week (Wednesdays and Sundays) in our purpose-built facility in Dean Hollow, Audley.
 Find out more about what we get up to below.

 A typical year in the life of Audley Brass